Material Source

 Firstly, can you please introduce us to the thought process behind HARVEST?

-"So it felt like HARVEST was a very fitting title to pull together this idea of a community coming together at harvest time in October, reflecting on the year that they've had.
-Reflecting on their shared perseverance in the pursuit of creating these beautiful objects and gathering to share the fruits of their labor.
-So in fact, the fruits of our labor was the working title of the show until I settled on HARVEST."
+“So HARVEST became a fitting title to pull together this idea of a community coming together at harvest time in October, reflecting on the year that they've had.
+A meditation on their shared perseverance in the pursuit of creating these beautiful objects and gathering to share the fruits of their labor.
+So in fact, the fruits of our labor was the working title of the show until I settled on HARVEST.”

 Stacey Hunter, curator of HARVEST: A celebration of Scottish craft.